Six Brands, Every Price Point, and One Hard Choice

-This guide explains what matters and compares the main categories of cameras.
-It avoids hype and focuses on the features that change daily use.
-The goal is a clear framework you can apply to any brand.
-You will know what to prioritize before you spend a cent.
+This guide skips the hype and compares the main categories of cameras by how they actually behave.
+It focuses on the handful of features that change daily use: power, storage, resolution, and night vision.
+The result is a framework you can apply to any brand before you spend a cent.

-Security cameras also overlap with the wider smart home.
-Many work alongside doorbells, locks, and voice assistants.
+Cameras also overlap with the wider smart home, working alongside doorbells, locks, and voice assistants.
 If you are building a connected setup, see our overview of the best smart home devices.
 It puts cameras in context with the rest of the ecosystem.

 The best home security camera depends on where it goes and how you want to store footage.
 For doorways and porches, a battery or wired camera with sharp night vision works well.
 For driveways or yards, look for wide coverage and reliable motion detection.
 For nurseries or hallways, a compact indoor camera with two-way audio fits best.